DefinetlyNotAI/Logicytics/README.md

 or files not being modified, or files not being created.

 Some tips are:
-- Check if the script is running as admin
-- Check if the script is not running in a VM
+- Check if the script is running as admin and not in a VM
-- Check if the script has the correct permissions to run
+- Check if the script has the correct permissions and correct dependencies to run
-- Check if the script has the correct dependencies installed
-- Check if the script is not being blocked by a firewall or antivirus
+- Check if the script is not being blocked by a firewall or antivirus or by a VPN or proxy
-- Check if the script is not being blocked by a VPN
-- Check if the script is not being blocked by a proxy
-- Check if any of the scripts are not being modified or created
-- Check if the script is not being removed
 - Check if the script is not being blocked by any other software or service

 If those don't work attempt: